 Use Certificates in accordance with this CPS and the IGC-CP.
 Primary Machine Operators are required to assume the obligations of Subscribers for the Certificates associated with their Devices.
 They also warrant and represent that FQDNs or other information used to identify Devices, Organization names and domain names are accurate, current, complete, and not misleading and that they will install the Certificate only on the Device corresponding to the Device represented in the Certificate subjectDN. or server accessible at the domain name listed on the Certificate.
 Group Certificate Sponsors are required to assume the obligations of Subscribers for the Certificates associated with Groups.
 They also warrant and represent that information contained in applications for Group Certificates is accurate, current, complete, and not misleading and that they will use the Certificate only for legitimate business purposes of the Group Certificate.

-9.6.4 Relying Party Representations and Warranties

-Any time that a Relying Party uses or otherwise relies on a Certificate, he or she represent and warrant to the CA and the RA (if any) that:

-- ➤ He or she has read and agree to the terms and conditions of relevant Sections of this CPS: - ➤ He or she has sufficient information, independent from the Certificate, to make an informed decision as to the extent to which they will rely on the information in the Certificate; - ➤ That he or she is solely responsible for deciding whether or not to rely on such information and use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; - > To establish trust in the Certificate using certification path validation procedures described in RFC 5280, prior to reliance; and - To preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data for as long as it may be necessary to verify the signature on that data.
+9.6.4 Relying Party Representations and Warranties Any time that a Relying Party uses or otherwise relies on a Certificate, he or she represent and warrant to the CA and the RA (if any) that: > He or she has read and agree to the terms and conditions of relevant Sections of this CPS; > He or she has sufficient information, independent from the Certificate, to make an informed decision as to the extent to which they will rely on the information in the Certificate; > That he or she is solely responsible for deciding whether or not to rely on such information and use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; > To establish trust in the Certificate using certification path validation procedures described in RFC 5280, prior to reliance; and > To preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data.
 Note: data format changes associated with application upgrades may invalidate Digital Signatures and shall be avoided.

-9.6.5 Representations and Warranties of Other PKI Participants
+9.6.5 Representations and Warranties of Other PKI Participants No stipulation.
+9.6.5.1 Repository Representations and Warranties See Section 2.
+9.6.5.2 CSA Obligations A CSA, who provides Revocation status and/or complete validation of Certificates represents and warrants that it conforms to the stipulations of this CPS and the IGC-CP, including: Providing this CPS, as well as any subsequent changes, for conformance assessment;